![]() |

 Heb 10:15; 16; 17; The conscience of mankind will

-[Summartoreo = bear witness] of the convicting authority of Yehawah's laws and words of truth.
-Yehawah has placed His moral laws within the conscience of all mankind.
-A person must be convicted in their mind of their transgression of Yehawah's laws.
+[Summartoreo = bear witness] of the convicting authority of Yehwah's laws and words of truth.
+Yehwah has placed His moral laws within the conscience of all mankind.
+A person must be convicted in their mind of their transgression of Yehwah's laws.
 True repentance, is the desire to turn away from lawless disobedience.
 The Spirit of the Father must convict sinners before leading them to righteous obedience, that is the Salvation proclaimed by Messiah Yeshua.

 (Jn 6:43-44; 45; 46-48; 4:21-22; 23; 3:36; 12:49-50; 15:9-10; 17:3; 1 Jn 1:6; 7-8; 9-10; 2:1; 2-3;4-5; 6-7; 3:1; 2; 3-5; 6-7; 8; 9; 10-11; Ro 1:1-3; 4; 5; 2:5; 6-7; Lk 9:23-24; 25-26; 27;)